casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 pub extern "C" fn update_msg() {

     let value: String = runtime::get_named_arg("message");
-    // get the uref of the message stored in the global state let uref = runtime::get_key("message").unwrap_or_revert().into_uref().unwrap_or_revert();
+    // get the uref of the message stored in global state let uref = runtime::get_key("message").unwrap_or_revert().into_uref().unwrap_or_revert();
     // write the message to the global state storage::write(uref, String::from(value));